Lumi-supercomputer/lumi-self-learning/README.md

 :construction: Work in progress :construction:

-This is the _source_ repository for training material for the LUMI Computing Environment -course.
+This is the _source_ repository for training materials for the LUMI Computing Environment self-learning course.
 We welcome contributions!